-- B. On or before March 26, 2014 the respondents shall file their respective motions that the pending BSR motion be dismissed for lack of jurisdiction. - C. On or before April 4, 2014 the BSR shall file its objection to any motion to dismiss for lack of jurisdiction as may have been be filed by the respondents. - D. On or before April 4, 2014 the respondents shall file a summary of relevant facts upon which the respondents shall rely in their argument at hearing on the issue of jurisdiction. - E. On or before April 10, 2014 any further replication or statement in response to the BSR objection to the respondents' motions to dismiss, if necessary, shall be filed by any respondent. - F. Counsel shall confer on the matter of obtaining the services of a stenographer/transcriptionist in the event that that service is desired in order that a stenographic record can be maintained of these administrative proceedings.
-If such services are obtained, counsel shall instruct the service provider to contact the hearing officer prior to the scheduled hearing. - G. A hearing on Respondents' anticipated motions to dismiss for lack of jurisdiction shall proceed on the filings of the parties as described herein and supplemented by oral argument.
-Any memoranda of law to be submitted in support of a party's position shall be filed prior to the conduct of the hearing.

-H. The hearing shall be convened on Monday, April 14, 2014 beginning at 9:00 AM in Concord at a location to be later specified and noticed to the parties.
+- B. On or before March 26, 2014 the respondents shall file their respective motions that the pending BSR motion be dismissed for lack of jurisdiction. - C. On or before April 4, 2014 the BSR shall file its objection to any motion to dismiss for lack of jurisdiction as may have been be filed by the respondents. - D. On or before April 4, 2014, the respondents shall file a summary of relevant facts upon which the respondents shall rely in the event the hearing officer finds he has jurisdiction in this matter and the matter proceeds to a merits hearing or a summary judgment proceeding. - E. On or before April 10, 2014 any further replication or statement in response to the BSR objection to the respondents' motions to dismiss, if necessary, shall be filed by any respondent. - F. Counsel shall confer on the matter of obtaining the services of a stenographer/transcriptionist in the event that that service is desired in order that a stenographic record can be maintained of these administrative proceedings.
+If such services are obtained, counsel shall instruct the service provider to contact the hearing officer prior to the scheduled hearing. - G. A hearing on Respondents' anticipated Motions to Dismiss for lack of jurisdiction shall proceed on the filings of the parties as described herein and supplemented by oral argument.
+Any memoranda of law to be submitted in support of a party's position shall be filed prior to the conduct of the hearing. - H. The hearing shall be convened on Monday, April 14, 2014 beginning at 9:00 AM in Concord at a location to be later specified and noticed to the parties.

-So ordered this 11th day of March, 2014
+So ordered this 13th day of March, 2014

-/s/ Donald E. Mitchell
+/s/ Donald E. Mitchell, Esq.
 Donald E. Mitchell, Esq.
-NHB#1773
+NHB#1773 cc: Barry Glennon, Esq.